Eventing

 ![]() | The datalog.csv logs any data that is coming into your Channel 1, as in this example, we can Ch1 connected to a Rayfin camera which is automatically sending its data, and/or any Data input source(s) you may have included through Menu → Data I/O. |

 | The project.db and project.sproj files contain your Inspection project Eventing details.
-These files are later accessed by the SubC Review Studio application. |
+These project files are the inputs to the SubC Review Studio application. |

 Project Plan: Import Project - Export Project - New Directory